 /a/{$x} is more specific than /{$x}/y.

-The following example contains six paths sorted by their specifity:
+The following example contains six paths sorted by their specificity:

 /person/elisabeth